The author is a guitarist and bassist with over 35 years of experience as a musician.

 - You can afford it.

-- You realistically think you need it for your playing situation.
+- You really think you need it for your playing situation.

 - You have the time and patience to deal with upkeep.

-- Nothing but awesome tube tone will do!
+- Nothing but an awesome tube tone will do!

 Take the solid-state amp if: